dario-vega/demo-lab-baggage/README.md

 ## demo-lab-baggage deployment steps
-1. Create a compartment
+1. Create a compartment - demonosql
 2. Create an API Key and Auth Token for your user
 3. Create a VCN with Internet Connectivity (VCN Wizard) - vcn_nosql_demos
 4. Allows TCP traffic for ports: 443 HTTPS
-5. Create the dynamic group and the policies (guidelines are provided in privs/dynamic-group directory)
+5. Create the dynamic group and the policies (guidelines are provided in  [./privs/dynamic-group](./privs/dynamic-group) directory
 7. Create the NoSQL Tables - ci below
 9. Create the Function Application - nosql_demos
 11. Configure Cloud Shell (follow the Instructions in the OCI Console - Getting Started for this application)